-Two men charged in Australia over airplane plot
+Two charged in Australia over airplane plot

 (CNN)Two men have been charged in Australia in connection with an alleged plot to bring down a passenger plane, police said Thursday.

-According to a statement from the Australian Federal Police, a 49-year-old man and a 32-year-old man were each charged with two counts of "acts done in preparation for, or planning, a terrorist act."
+According to a statement from Australian Federal Police (AFP), a 49-year-old man and a 32-year-old man each were charged with two counts of "acts done in preparation for, or planning, a terrorist act."

 The maximum penalty for each offense is life in prison.

-It comes five days after four people were arrested by police over what Australian prime minister Malcolm Turnbull described as an "elaborate conspiracy."
+It comes five days after four people -- including the two men -- were arrested by police over what Prime Minister Malcolm Turnbull described as an "elaborate conspiracy."
+A 50-year-old man was released without charge on Tuesday.
+One man remains in custody.

-Turnbull said the plot involved bringing down a passenger plane in an unspecified manner.
+Turnbull said the plot involved bringing down a passenger plane.
+AFP Commissioner Andrew Colvin said the plan had been to use an "improved device."

 No further official details have been released.

-Since then, one 50-year-old man was released without charge on Tuesday.
-One other man still remains in police custody.
+Australian media has been full of speculation around the terror plot since the arrests were announced on Saturday.
+Local newspaper The Australian said the plan involved "an explosive device (creating) poisonous gas."

+The AFP would not confirm or deny the report and Minister of Immigration Peter Dutton told media he didn't "want to go into the detail."

 The two men facing charges will appears in a Sydney court on Friday morning.